josephxbrick/documentorganizer/README.md

 If the group containing the table of contents is not tall enough to list TOC entries in a single column, the TOC will use multiple columns for its display.
 This specifies how many pixels will be between the columns.

-## Settings: Include all pages or section headings only in TOC
+## Include all pages or section headings only in TOC

 Choose "All pages" if you want both section and page entries in the table of contents.
 Choose "Section headings only" to  display only the section headings.

+## Use section numbering

+Assigns legal-style numbering to section headings and pages in the document

 ## Dash style